gaoran10/hello-world/.github/ISSUE_TEMPLATE/chaos_test_request.md

 name: Chaos test request
 about: Open a chaos test
 title: 'Chaos test'
-labels: type/chaos-test
+labels: ['chaos-test']
-assignees: ''
 ---

 # Chaos Test

-Create issue with tag type/chaos-test to create a new Pulsar cluster with specific version.
+Create an issue with tag type/chaos-test to create a new Pulsar cluster with a specific version.

 Currently, the default image is `streamnative/pulsar-all`